 Most of us know that our grandmothers never owned a credit card.
 Rather, she had to make cash payments to buy everything.
 And that's the most interesting part here.
 The reason is making cash payments helped her keep a close tab on her nickels.
 A lot of us have found her passbooks when she passed away.

-In her job, .
+In her job, she was efficient since could meticulously update all her monetary transactions.
 From her entries, you and I would know that she leads a frugal life.
 The best part: her accounts were always on the black.

 Nowadays, most of the products/commodities aren’t manufactured for long-term use, rather they are made to last just a couple of weeks or at the most months.
 It’s the throw-away culture that we are born and bred in - where everything is easily accessible and could be replaced at affordable rates.
 But this wasn’t the case with our grandparents.

-For them, , and hence, .
+For them, every dime spent was considered an investment, and hence, they kept everything well-maintained.
 They religiously cleaned, oiled, waxed, patched, repaired and painted their belongings in order to enhance their longevity.
 Those stuff lasted decades and that resulted in savings in the long run.

 Our grandparents were self-sufficient in more ways than one.
 They worked in their agricultural lands, tilled soil, irrigated water using impoverished devices, raised livestock, repaired day-to-day machineries, etc. and would hardly require any sort of professional or skilled assistance to do these menial jobs.
-This and grow astounding amounts of nest eggs.
+This helped them to keep their overall household costs low and grow astounding amounts of nest eggs.

 Basically, they learned to do these jobs on their own and always added fresh skills that kept them self-sufficient and independent of outside help.
 The same holds true for us as well.
 It’d be best if we follow in their footsteps and build self-reliance as well as save money through practical skills.